Skip to content

 Click to show Identification of Mendelian Cross Generations example problem

-Which one of the following Mendelian crosses and generational stages correspond to the description 'a type of cross where F1 generation hybrids are crossed with one of the parental genotype'.
+Which one of the following Mendelian crosses and generational stages correspond to the description 'the second generation produced when F1 generation individuals are self-crossed or fertilized with each other'.

 Mendel's Foundational Principles of Genetics